arachne-threat-intel/thread/CONTRIBUTING.md

 * Title: A concise, descriptive title.
 * Description: A detailed description of the bug, including what you expected to happen and what actually happened.
 * Reproduction Steps: Clear steps to reproduce the bug.
 This helps us isolate the issue.
-* Environment Information: Include details about your environment, such as operating system, browser version, or software version.
+* Environment Information: Include details about your environment, such as Thread-config settings, Thread version, operating system, browser version, or versions of related-software (e.g. Python packages).
 * Screenshots or Error Logs: If applicable, include screenshots or error logs to illustrate the problem.

 4. Label the Issue